esl/elixirconf-eu-jekyll/_participants/philipp-tessenow.md

 linkedin: /in/philipptessenow/

 ---
-* Started adventuring with Elixir in 2019.
-* Created wasmex, an Elixir library for running WebAssembly modules on an Elixir host, in early 2020.
-Maintaining and growing the library since then.
+Philipp started adventuring with Elixir in 2019.
+He created wasmex, an Elixir library for running WebAssembly modules on an Elixir host, in early 2020 and is maintaining and growing the library since then.
-* Joined remote.com, one of the biggest Elixir codebases, in 2022.
-Now working as an engineering team lead, responsible for parts of remotes finance infrastructure.
+Philipp joined remote.com, one of the biggest Elixir codebases, in 2022 and is now working as an engineering team lead, responsible for parts of remotes finance infrastructure.
-* Became father of two wonderful daughters in between, which gave them immense joy and a lot of struggle to find time for their open source projects :)
+He became father of two wonderful daughters in between, which gave him immense joy and a lot of struggle to find time for his open source projects :)